paigerodeghero/ComputerGameCodingCamp/day1.md

 - Open up the web site to [Tic-Tac-Toe](https://gametable.org/games/tic-tac-toe/):

   - Turn off game sound.
+  - Show startup screen.
+Make a few comments about it here.
   - Explain rules.
   - Goal: how to win by getting three in a row, column, or diagonal.
   - Two players: X goes first.